 “You all know that Russia has good relations of partnership with Iran, and we cooperate with that country on a number of issues.
 We appreciate our relations in the trading and economic sphere and we hope for their further development,” the Russian official said.

-Posted by GPD on February 6, 2017, With 685 Reads Filed under World.
+Posted by GPD on February 6, 2017, With 691 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.